-In the case of a material quantitative error, the error leads the one-year composite return or benchmark return to change by more than \pm 0.05% (5 basis points).
+In the case of a material quantitative error, the error leads the one-year composite return to change by more than ± 0.05% for fund and listed composite returns and more than ± 1.50% for unlisted composite returns.
+For benchmarks a material error leads the one-year benchmark return to change by more than ± 0.05%.
 Generally, a qualitative error is considered material when the error alters the common understanding or the evaluation of the composite or may specifically be associated with the omission of a required disclosure.
 If missing, the following required disclosures are considered a material error: the claim of compliance with the GIPS standards, the definition of the firm, the composite description, the benchmark descriptions and, if material, the disclosure of leverage, derivatives and short positions.
 If a required disclosure is not missing, but inaccurate, only the claim of compliance with the GIPS standards is considered material for the purposes of determining error correction procedures.
 This categorisation applies to all composites.